Kostas Axelos: Biography

 Axelos was born in Athens in 1924 to a doctor and a woman from an old Athenian bourgeois family, and attended high school at the French Institute of Athens, the German School of Athens, and the Varvakeio High School.
 He enrolled in the School of Law of the University of Athens in order to pursue studies in law and economics due to dissatisfaction with the philosophy taught at the School of Philosophy of the University of Athens, but did not attend.
 With the onset of World War II Axelos got involved in politics.
 Then during the German and Italian occupation he participated in the Greek Resistance, and later on in the prelude of the Greek Civil War, as an organiser and journalist affiliated with the Communist Party (1941-1945).
 He was later expelled from the Communist Party and condemned to death by the right-wing government.
 He was arrested but managed to escape.

-At the end of 1945 Axelos moved to Paris, France, on the Mataroa voyage, with around 200 other persecuted intellectuals, where he studied philosophy at the Sorbonne and lived most of his life.
-From 1950 to 1957 he worked as a researcher in the philosophy branch of CRNS, where he was writing his dissertations, and subsequently proceeded to work in École Pratique des Hautes Études.
+At the end of 1945, Axelos moved to Paris, France, on the Mataroa voyage, with around 200 other persecuted intellectuals, where he studied philosophy at the Sorbonne and lived most of his life.
+From 1950 to 1957 he worked as a researcher in the philosophy branch of CNRS, where he was writing his two dissertations, and subsequently proceeded to work in École Pratique des Hautes Études.
 From 1962 to 1973, Axelos taught philosophy at the Sorbonne, and met Jacques Lacan, Pablo Picasso, and Martin Heidegger.
 His 1959 primary doctoral thesis Marx, penseur de la technique (translated as Marx, the Man Who Thinks Through Technique) tried to provide an understanding of modern technology based on the thought of Heidegger and Marx and was very influential in the 1960s, alongside the philosophy of Herbert Marcuse.
 Axelos' secondary thesis was on Heraclitus and was eventually published in 1962 as Héraclite et la philosophie: La première saisie de l'être en devenir de la totalité (Heraclitus and Philosophy: The First Grasp of the Being-in-Becoming of Totality).

 Axelos was a collaborator on, columnist with, and subsequently editor of the magazine Arguments (1956-1962).
 He founded and, since 1960, has run the book series Arguments in Les Éditions de Minuit.
 The journal had links to other European publications, e.g., Praxis in Yugoslavia and Das Argument in Germany, and pursued a non-sectarian Marxist approach.
 He has published texts mostly in French, but also in Greek and German.
 A notable book he wrote was Le Jeu du Monde (The Play of the World), where Axelos argues for a pre-ontological status of play.
 Because of this activity and connection to major European intellectual figures, Axelos played a central role in French and European intellectual life for over 50 years.